GewoonSibrand/ExampleWebsite/README.md

-# Made in bootstrap to show my webdevelop skills ~ Sibrand
+# Made in bootstrap to showcase webdevelopment skills ~ Sibrand